maxbisesi/LearnOrDie_4/readme.txt

 Can't calculate Rank based on points, if you miss a question you lose points so how would that affect rank ?
 Maybe a badge can be given by acheiving a certain total points.
 But rank should be a more complex calculation.
 A combination of the ratio of total / whiffed, total points, study sessions registerd, card sets made & shared.
 Length of a streak, just get all that data to a method and then create an algorithm for it.
+Maybe Instead of deducting points we could use a point multiplier to reward consecutive correct answers andtake it away for missed questions

 Define ranking algorithm in a strategy pattern.